If You’re Being Held Hostage To The Past, It’s Time To Breathe

 - Now exhale – a slow, deep, and intentional exhalation of air through your nose.

 That is good!
-Now do it again.
+Now do it again, for this enables you to think with clarity.

 Inhale & Exhale Through The Nose